Center-for-Computational-Psychiatry/task_dungeon-portals-game/README.md

 - **Option B:** Moderate reward, no cost - always results in a net positive point balance.

-The game is designed to assess the player's ability to accurately model both complex-deterministic and simple-deterministic environments, and to make the rational choice to maximize game rewards.
-Deviations from expected HC behavior may indicate an inability to correctly model gameplay.
+The game is designed to assess the player's ability to accurately model complex-deterministic environments, and to make rational choices to maximize game rewards.

-A correlation between irrational behavioral choices and the presence of behavioral compulsions may suggest that an inability to correctly model complex environments underlies behavioral compulsions in clinical populations.
+Deviations from expected behavior may indicate an inability to correctly model gameplay.
+Correlation between irrational behavioral choices and behavioral compulsions may suggest that the inability to correctly model complex environments underlies behavioral compulsions in clinical populations.

 ## Description:

 ### Instructions and Practice Rounds:

-The player is first guided through a set of written instructions on how to play the game.
+The player is guided through a set of written instructions on how to play the game.
 This is followed by a set of practice rounds to familiarize the player with the mechanics.

 ### Main Gameplay: